Instruction in Latin: Greece

 The teaching of Latin has a very long history in Greece.
 Latin is today compulsory for high school students who wish to study law, social and political sciences and humanities, and is one of the four subjects tested in Greek examinations for entry into university-level courses in these fields.
 In high school, the subject is taught in a very detailed manner that has provoked criticisms.

 Ireland

 Latin until recently was quite popular in secondary schools.
 Latin is now not widely taught, but can be taken as an optional subject in some secondary schools.

 Italy

-In Italy, Latin is compulsory in secondary schools such as the Liceo Classico and Liceo Scientifico, which are usually attended by people who aim to the highest level of education.
+In Italy, Latin is compulsory in Liceo Classico secondary schools and optional in Liceo Scientifico.
 In liceo classico, which is the school that was historically attended by the ruling class, Ancient Greek is a compulsory subject too.
 Italian high schools other than liceo classico and liceo scientifico normally do not include the subjects Latin and Ancient Greek.
 About one third of Italian high school graduates (19-year-olds) have taken Latin for five years.
 Latin is also taught at the Accademia Vivarium Novum.